drshahizan/special-topic-data-engineering/assignment/API/submission/Regex/Report_Regex.md

 ```

 <h3>Step 4: Check the data in MongoDB</h3>

-Open MongoDB to check whether the data is inserted or not.
-The image below shows the MongoDB Compass screenshot of documents successfully inserted into the collection of database.
+Open MongoDB to verify if the data has been successfully inserted.
+The MongoDB Compass screenshot below displays the documents that have been inserted into the database collection.

 <img width="754" alt="image" src="https://user-images.githubusercontent.com/120556342/230760001-3a5d9784-8921-444f-8360-2b50d6d84b08.png">